 The perceived authority of the care provider can be so overwhelming that the ‘patient’ does not even realise that they have any power.
 They accept their trusting and submissive role, are seemingly happy with it, and just ‘go with the flow’.
 This willingness to submit may also be related to the ability to take responsibility.
 Sometimes the weight of responsibility feels too much, so it is given over to the ‘more qualified’ care provider.
 Sometimes the ability to take responsibility is hindered by knowledge gaps.

 When the power is relinquished, the outcome is often accepted with a sense of thanks or gratitude towards the ‘heroic’ care provider.
-And whilst this may seem fine on the surface, it begs the question of why/how our society has gotten to the point where the majority of women do not struggle with this unbalanced power.
-We know that 1 in 4 women experience this as traumatic, and even more are disappointed or feel like they somehow failed.
+We have unnecessarily high (and increasing) rates of intervention, with 1 in 4 women experiencing childbirth as traumatic (physically and emotionally), and even more are disappointed or feel like they somehow failed.
 Birth outcomes are far more important than simply surviving.
 As a society we either fear or tolerate birth, rarely do we Celebrate it.
 As a society we do not value the importance of this life event or understand the reality of matrescence.
 This begs the question of why and how our society has gotten to this point.

 The Five Stages of Being, when speaking of childbirth, are a great way to see where we are as a society in our approach to birth, and why it is so rare to hear of birth as a celebration.

 FEAR: In this Stage of Being, we experience a physical reaction (rapid rate rate, for example), feel anxious and wary, possibly even angry.
 In order to avoid the experience, we will choice ‘avoidance’ options in an attempt to numb or ‘void’ this response.
 It is also easier to hand the responsibility of this over to an authority.
 This usually means a high intervention birth, with a belief of being saved.